 Know the Difference Between Bushels and Pecks

 To break it down further, a bushel of apples is 48 pounds, and one peck is equal to about 10 pounds.
-It’s wise to understand the difference between the two measurement so that you can decide how many apples your family will realistically eat or bake.
+It’s wise to understand the difference between the two measurement to decide how many apples your family will realistically eat or bake.
+Understanding bushels and pecks also provides insight into the sizes of the containers you’ll need to buy if you decide to bring yours when apple picking.

 Plan Your Trip Ahead of Time